rixx/scriptorium/README.md

 ## Project status

-This project is under heavy development, do not use.
+This project is under heavy development, but stable enough to run [books.rixx.de](https://books.rixx.de).
+There are still plenty of actions that require you (me) to use the shell, it's nowhere near an out-of-the-box solution to hosting your books (and it likely never will be).
+After setup, adding books via the web interface is possible, though!

 ## Setup, docs, screenshots